-Records of minutes may be kept in hard copy (Minute Books) and/or in electronic form.
+Records of minutes may be kept in hard copy (Minute Books) and |or in electronic form.
 If minutes are stored electronically the repository in which they are kept must meet the following requirements:

-- 29.2.1 The provision of a reliable means of assuring the integrity of the information is maintained; and - 29.2.2 The information is readily accessible so as to be usable for subsequent reference. - s.
-229(1) of the Contract and Commercial Law Act 2017.
+- (a) The provision of a reliable means of assuring the integrity of the information is maintained; and - (b) The information is readily accessible so as to be usable for subsequent reference.

-29.3.
-Inspection
+29.3 Inspection Te tirotiro